-Claims can only be accepted for the current financial year which starts on March to February each year.
+Claims can only be accepted for the current financial year, March to February.
 Please try and submit claims promptly as this aids cash flow, workload and accuracy of the quarterly VAT return.
 If there are any problems regarding the timescale of any claims please do contact the Finance Director or the Office - the club does not expect anyone to be out of pocket as a result of work done on its behalf.